 Now is not the time to take a burpee nap.
 It’s the time to keep moving, bang out those wall balls, and not stop.
-You want your blood to keep flowing.
+You want your blood to keep flowing to stay warm.
 If you’re waiting for the GO, do some air squats or hop from foot to foot.

 Re-Layer After the WOD